exergy-connect/quantum_spookiness/index.md

 Distance doesn't matter.
 Whether particles are one meter or one light-year apart, they're still projections of the same quantum state.
 The correlation is a property of that shared state, not something traveling through space.
 This is why quantum entanglement has been demonstrated across hundreds of kilometers with zero degradation.

 Bell's theorem rules out theories where each particle carries independent information.
 Most interpretations violate this by allowing influence between particles, which creates the faster-than-light problem.
-This way of thinking violates the assumption instead: if we interpret the theory as describing particles that don't carry independent information because they aren't independent particles to begin with, then there's one quantum state.
+This way of thinking violates the assumption instead: if we interpret quantum mechanics as describing particles that don't carry independent information because they aren't independent particles to begin with, then there's one quantum state.
 Measurements reveal different aspects of it.

 Einstein's intuition about locality—that things should only be influenced by their immediate surroundings—was correct.
 This perspective respects relativistic locality in the sense that no causal influence propagates faster than light: particles don't influence each other at a distance.
 According to this interpretation, they're just not separate objects to begin with.